Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 Tablet holder- there’s a built-in tablet holder above the console, allowing you to watch your tablet or connect with other streaming apps during workouts.

-Water bottle holder- yups, there’s a place to store your water bottle.
+Dual water bottle holders- yups, there’s a place to store your water bottles, so there’s no excuses for not staying hydrated.

 Ok, by now it’s probably kinda obvious that I think the SB900 is an awesome cycle, but I still want to discuss price a little and compare it to some of the other top bikes in its price range.

-At the time of writing this, Sole has the SB900 on sale for $899, which I think is a fair price.
+At the time of writing this, Sole has the updated SB900 on sale for $1099 (although this may change throughout the year), which I think is a fair price.

 The IC4 comes with a 40 lb flywheel, 100 levels of magnetic resistance, dual-compatible pedals, bluetooth, and an included pair of 3 lb dumbbells.

-It’s also backed by a decent warranty- 10 year frame, 3 year parts, 1 year labor.
+It’s also backed by a good warranty- 10 year frame, 3 year parts, 1 year labor.

-In other words, the IC4 is also an awesome bike, but it’s not nearly as heavy-duty as the SB900 and Sole’s warranty beats it out (not to mention the IC4 goes for $800 – $1k depending on where you find it).
+In other words, the IC4 is also an awesome bike, but it’s not as heavy-duty as the SB900 and Sole’s frame warranty beats it out.

 At around $1k, there’s also Diamondback’s 1260sc, which comes with a 31 lb flywheel, 16 magnetic resistance levels, a heavy-duty frame, and a self-generating power source.